jsphszot/Jumpseller-eStore-Administration/README.md

 store https://szot-brewpub.jumpseller.com/ ig https://www.instagram.com/cervezaszot/

-It's a good platform but is missing some native functionality, but easily built hanging off of their API.
+It's a good platform but is missing some native functionality, though easily built hanging off of their API.

 All resources are in the SZOT JumpSeller folder: